Sisyphus55/RateLimittingCpp/README.md

 # Rate Limitting feature as Cpp library
 Bazel project that implements thread safe, asynchronous token bucket based rate limiting algorithm.
-Appropriate test cases has been added to validate the functionality of Rate Limitter
+Appropriate test cases has been added to validate the functionality of Rate Limitter.
 # Usage

 ### Get rate limitter instance with rate and burst defined